alessandro-g89/bash-sessions/README.md

     me@localhost:~ $ n new_session
     me@localhost[new_session]:~ $

 The new session is automatically loaded.
-From now on, the working directory, the command history and the output of the commands are saved to a dedicated directory.
+From now on, the working directory, the command history, the environment variables and the output of the commands are saved to a dedicated directory.
 Now we run some commands:

     me@localhost[new_session]:~ $ echo hello